JetBrains/resharper-devguide/CustomLanguages/Registration/ProjectFileType.md

 ---
+title: Registering a Project File Type
 ---

-# Registering a Project File Type

 If a custom language is to be the primary language of a certain file, it should register a file type with the Project Model.